 On Nov.
 27, two weeks after the bombing, Khadr was in Afghanistan when two dozen Pakistani soldiers entered his home in Peshawar at 11 p.m. and took away his wife, her parents who were visiting from Canada, and three of their children.
 Upon his return five days later, Khadr went to file a complaint and was arrested shortly thereafter.

 Khadr has not been charged with anything specific.
-Akhtar told the Washington Report that the relief worker is being held under a Pakistani law which permits a person to be held without charges for up to a month if he is suspected of having committed a criminal act.
+Akhtar told the Washington Report on Middle East Affairs, that the relief worker is being held under a Pakistani law which permits a person to be held without charges for up to a month if he is suspected of having committed a criminal act.
 The government also can seek an extension of time if it wishes.
 Khadr's detention has exceeded a month.
 His wife and six children, aged 4 to 16, are staying in a hotel in Islamabad.
 His elderly in-laws, Mohammed and Fatima Elsamnah, who had gone to Peshawar to attend a wedding, also were detained for more than a month.
 They have subsequently returned to Toronto.

-Khalid Sarwar, press attaché for the Pakistan High Commission in Ottawa, told the Washington Report that he did not know much about the matter, as he was relying on Canadian and Pakistani newspapers for his information.
+Khalid Sarwar, press attaché for the Pakistan High Commission in Ottawa, told the Washington Report on Middle East Affairs, that he did not know much about the matter, as he was relying on Canadian and Pakistani newspapers for his information.
 Nevertheless, he is of the opinion that Khadr's detention is legal.
 "Every country has got such laws," he said.
 "A person can be arrested for interrogation until he is formally charged with those allegations.
 But that doesn't mean that they are being held indefinitely."

 The Canadian-Muslim Civil Liberties Association (CMCLA), a Toronto-based civil rights group, has launched a nation-wide campaign on Khadr's behalf.
 Imran Yousef, its coordinator, says his group wants the Canadian government to pressure Pakistani authorities to respect Khadr's civil and human rights; see to his medical needs; accord him due process; ensure that he is not extradited to Egypt, which has a dismal human rights record; and ensure that no more unfair and unnecessary hardships are placed on Khadr and his family.